ForestAdmin/documentation-user-guide/collections/actions/create-and-manage-smart-actions.md

 Sooner or later, you will need to perform actions on your data that are **specific to your business**.
 Moderating comments, generating an invoice, logging into a customer’s account or banning a user are exactly the kind of important tasks to unlock in order to manage your day-to-day operations.

-On our Live Demo example, our `companies` collection has many examples of Smart Action.
+On our Live Demo example, our `companies` collection has many examples of Smart Actions.
 The simplest one is `Mark as live`.

 {% hint style="info" %}
 If you're looking for information on native actions (CRUD), check out [this page](./).